IULIAN-COSTEA/Countries_Ratings/README.md

       - Evaluations: *Work in progess*

       **Classification Models**
+      - Treat *"year"* numerical category as categorical category
+      - Remove Country category from the training Dataset to create a global model
       - Baseline: **DecisionTreeClassifier** for multiclass classification for two targets **ratingn** and **outlook**.
       - Hyperparameter optimization using **RandomizedSearchCV**.
       - Tested models: **RandomForest**, **XGBoost**, **LightGBM**, **CatBoost**.